Canadian National Rail Beats Canadian Pacific Rail

 Investing is a relativistic endeavor because all investors have limited capital, and therefore must make choices between one option and another.
 It is with that in mind that I decided to take a look at the relative merits of our two Canadian railroads.
-In short, I would recommend purchasing Canadian National Railway (NYSE:CNI) and avoiding or shorting Canadian Pacific Railroad (NYSE:CP).
+In short, I would recommend purchasing Canadian National Railway (NYSE:CNI) and avoiding or shorting Canadian Pacific Railway (NYSE:CP).
 I outline my reasoning below.

 Strategic Advantage of Canadian National Over Canadian Pacific

 Reviewing a network map of these two railroads reveals something about their natures.
 Canadian National touches three coasts in North America, while Canadian Pacific barely touches two.
-This has obvious implications for any customers choosing one carrier over another to handle imports from Asia, Europe, or South America.
+This has obvious implications for any customers choosing one carrier over another to handle imports from Asia, Europe or South America.
 Additionally, the fact that CN has a strong presence on the Gulf Coast means that it can move fuel to and from refineries.

 Less obvious, but as important, is the fact that CN can largely avoid the city of Chicago, the most important (and congested) rail hub in North America.
 In railroading, speed is everything and Chicago slows the entire network down dramatically.
 In fact, it's been said that a train will take as much time to travel from Los Angeles to Chicago as it does to move from one side of Chicago to the other!
-With the purchase of the Elgin, Joliet and Eastern railway back in 2007, Canadian National is in a position to avoid the city, with the result that their average velocity is much higher.
+With the purchase of the Elgin, Joliet and Eastern railway back in 2007, Canadian National is in a position to avoid the city, with the result that its average velocity is much higher.

-This allows Canadian National to move product more quickly along their network, with the result that they can use their assets more efficiently.
-Additionally, because of their larger network, Canadian National has a much more well diversified portfolio of products (where coal only represents approximately 3% of their revenue).
+This allows Canadian National to move products more quickly along its network, with the result that it can use its assets more efficiently.
+Additionally, because of its larger network, Canadian National has a much more well-diversified portfolio of products (where coal only represents approximately 3% of its revenue).

 Largely as a result of its geography, grains represent the lion's share of revenue for Canadian Pacific.
-Additionally, coal represents fully 9.6% of Canadian Pacific's revenue, nearly 3 times larger than Canadian Pacific's.
+Additionally, coal represents fully 9.6% of Canadian Pacific's revenue, nearly 3 times larger than Canadian National's.

 Operating Ratios